polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/09 - Your first real application.md

 ## Your first real application

+Congratulations, you should now know all the most difficult concepts you need to learn, in order to create rich and complex Ajax apps with Hyperlambda.
+We shall therefor celebrate by creating a _"fully fledged app"_.
-In this chapter, we will create a contacts application, allowing us to keep track of our friends, their emails, and phone numbers.
+In this chapter, we will therefor create a contacts application, allowing us to keep track of our friends, their emails, and phone numbers.
 Before we can dive into our application though, there are some concepts we'll need to cover first.

 * Loading and saving of files
 * Parts of the folder structure of Phosphorus Five